TheoZervos/Big-Ideas-Final-Project/README.md

 * Michael Canavan : mdc117@pitt.edu
 * Kieran Duffy : kid40@pitt.edu

-*PlEASE DO NOT BOTHER EMAILING UNLESS YOU ARE A PROFESSOR OR TA
+*PLEASE DO NOT BOTHER EMAILING UNLESS YOU ARE A PROFESSOR OR TA*

 # Used Datasets